 A missing tooth can be replaced without drilling into any of the surrounding teeth!

-A tooth implant is fitted into the bone, and a dental implant suprastructure is built to replace the missing tooth.
+A dental implant is fitted into the bone, and an implant suprastructure is built to replace the missing tooth.
 The advantage of this method is that there is no need to drill into any of the surrounding teeth.

 A dental implant is a tooth substitute made of alloplastic material, implanted in the bone, that carries the prosthetic suprastructure.
 Contraindications for the procedure are poor oral hygiene and an insufficient amount of bone tissue.
-Perfect oral hygiene and regular check-ups are of utmost importance for this prosthetic and implant dentistry procedure to work, since the accumulation of plaque around the implant causes the development of peri-implantitis, which can result in the disintegration and early loss of the implant.
+Perfect oral hygiene and regular check-ups are of utmost importance for this implant-prosthetic procedure to work, since the accumulation of plaque around the implant causes the development of peri-implantitis, which can result in the disintegration and early loss of the implant.

 The most commonly used implants are made from titanium or titanium alloy, and are the best choice considering their mechanical traits, biocompatibility, and their ability of creating a chemical-mechanical connection to the surrounding tissue (osseointegration).